ThoughtWorksInc/AS101-4-workshop/instructions/03_cicd.md

 ## Create the workflow definition

-Go to `.github/workflows` and create a new workflow file `hawkeye.yml` You can use the template yaml below as a starting point.
+Go to `.github/workflows` and create a new workflow file `hawkeye.yml`.
+You can use the template yaml below as a starting point.

-See if you can create a workflow called `Hawkeye Scan` which has the following steps
+See if you can create a workflow called `Hawkeye Scan` which has the following steps:

   1. checks out the repo (`uses: actions/checkout@v2`)
-2. runs `hawkeye scan --target web/` using the `scanner-cli` container.
+  2. runs `hawkeye scan --target web/` using the `scanner-cli` container

 For step two, You will need to use the [`jobs.<job_id>.container`](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idcontainer)